-Henry Winkler, the actor best known for playing "The Fonz" on TV's Happy Days, shared the story of his mother's struggle with upper limb spasticity following her stroke.
-Winkler made an appearance at the UNC Department of Physical Medicine and Rehabilitation.on Tuesday, May 22, 2012 as part of a special program sponsored by UNC Health Care and the
+Henry Winkler, the actor best known for playing “The Fonz” on TV’s Happy Days, shared the story of his mother’s struggle with upper limb spasticity following her stroke.
+Winkler made an appearance at the UNC Department of Physical Medicine and Rehabilitation.in 2012 as part of a special program sponsored by UNC Health Care and the

 See media coverage/links at the end of this article.

 Drs.
 Angela Lipscomb-Hudson and Heather Walker, rehabilitation doctors (physiatrists) at UNC Physical Medicine & Rehabilitation, lead a discussion of treatment options for upper limb spasticity, which is an uncomfortable muscle stiffness or tightness in the elbow, wrist or fingers.

 Upper limb spasticity, often a problem for people who have had strokes, can occur weeks, months or years after a person’s original injury and therefore often is not recognized or goes untreated.
 Other conditions which can cause spasticity include Multiple Sclerosis, Brain Injury, Spinal Cord Injury, and Cerebral Palsy.